westerndigitalcorporation/zonedstorage.io/docs/tools/sg3utils.md

 or --all option needs to be given.
 ```

-Resetting all sequential write zones of the disk can be done using the `--all`
+Reset all sequential write zones on the disk by using the `--all` option:
-option.

 ```plaintext
 # sg_reset_wp --all /dev/sdd
 ```

-A single sequential zone write pointer can be reset using the `--zone` option.
+Reset a single sequential zone write pointer by using the `--zone` option:

 ```plaintext
 # sg_reset_wp --zone=34340864 /dev/sdd
 ```

 Specifying the zone ID (zone start LBA) of a conventional zone results in
-an error.
+an error:

 ```plaintext
 # sg_reset_wp --zone=0 /dev/sdd